3 Day Itinerary for Rome

 It is located in the lively neighbourhood of Trastevere - the last stop for the day and an area worth checking out and having dinner in.

 The church itself is also worth a quick walk by and stop in before you continue exploring this side of the river.

-Join a tour to see the Basilica of Our Lady in Trastevere
+See the Basilica of Our Lady in Trastevere on a tour

-- Tour of Rome's Jewish Ghetto & Trastevere District (widely sought after)
+- Tour of the Jewish Ghetto & Trastevere in Rome (extremely popular)

 Trastevere neighbourhood is a hip, bohemian area of Rome that tends to attract the younger crowds.
 It is filled with artisan shops, trendy restaurants, pubs and craft beer places.

 It is a great area to come to if you want to steer away from the crowds and hang out amongst the local Italians.
 You can also find some affordable budget hotels and places to eat here if you're looking to save some coin.

 Find a restaurant to kick back at and relax after another busy day of exploring the Vatican and Rome's scenic streets.

 Accommodations in close proximity to Piazza di Santa Maria in Trastevere